 A Guest Post From:

-– Thank you to Jenny Silverstone from MomLovesBest.com for today’s guest post – Pregnancy and delivering your baby was an emotional rollercoaster — there were highs, lows and everything in between.
+– Written By Jenny Silverstone from MomLovesBest.com – Pregnancy and delivering your baby was an emotional rollercoaster — there were highs, lows and everything in between.
 You wouldn’t change the experience for the world.
-One thing you would definitely change though if you had a choice is your post-baby body. […]
+One thing you would definitely change though if you had a choice is your post-baby body.
+These days, it feels like […]

 For the past 6 months or so, my son has insisted that he wants a Captain Hook birthday cake.
 So we celebrated my son’s 3rd birthday pirate style this year!
 We based his party off of Jake and the Neverland Pirates and had a great time putting everything together.
 Here’s how it all turned out! […]